 In 60 day grace period, USCIS allows the H1B worker to maintain the status even if he has lost his job and running no payroll.

-The 60 day grace period must be used in one shot.
-Unused days, if any, cannot be carried over to another grace period.
+The 60 day grace period must be used in one chance.
+Your un-used days cannot be carried over to another grace period.

 60 Grace period single block is only available once per the H1B petition’s validity period.